easyparcel/nextgen-integration-doc/AppHub/shopify/shopify_set_dimension.md

 #### Step 8: After completed creating 'width', 'height' and 'length', go back to home page and go to 'Products'.
 Select a specific item in order to set its product dimension by entering values in the width, height, and length fields that created just now.
 <img width="1263" height="612" alt="Screenshot 2026-02-25 at 10 15 54 AM" src="https://github.com/user-attachments/assets/b5a7cb26-3202-4cc7-b79c-855351b9d5a9" />

-#### Step 9: Scroll down until you find the “Variant metafields” section.
+#### Step 9: Scroll down until you find the 'Variant metafields' section.
 Please fill in all three fields.
 #### Note: We recommend setting the measurement unit to cm, but other units are also acceptable.
 EasyParcel system will automatically convert the measurement to cm.
 <img width="1266" height="639" alt="Screenshot 2026-02-25 at 10 44 12 AM" src="https://github.com/user-attachments/assets/6ef37633-4a52-497e-96ee-20617de908da" />